Nguyenthienchi1208/crawl_tiki_project/README.md

 Production ready incldue
 1. check duplicate
 2. logging to know where batch checkpoint to resume
-3. Restart when crash, electricity cut sudenly,... by supevisor
+3. Restart when crash, electricity cut suddenly,... by supevisor
 - run ac to start env
 - then run python3
 [program:rerun_when_crash]